 Our strong risk management processes enabled us to swiftly map the potential impact of the myriad of potential threats arising from the Russian invasion of Ukraine, and shape mitigation, monitoring arrangements and triggers for escalation.
+Severe but plausible scenarios have been considered as part of the LTV assessment, and business continuity exercises.
 There are four key strands to our response: